DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Network Enumeration with Nmap.md

 ![](./attachments/Pasted%20image%2020221108133824.png)
 *Hint: Web servers are among the most attacked services because they are made accessible to users and present a high attack potential.*

-The `http-enum` script returns the presence a robot.txt file.
+The `http-enum` script returns the presence of a robot.txt file.

 ```
 ┌──(kali㉿kali)-[~]